|• mpg-ref-aty-sim:||Simple Types|

 The argument section describes the type/domain of each argument of a solution to the given predicate.
 That is, for a predicate to succeed, it must be possible to instantiate the given argument to a term of the described type/domain.

-If it is a ‘+’ argument, the predicate always tests if the argument is of the right type/domain.
+If it is a ‘+’ argument, then the predicate always tests if the argument is of the right type/domain.
 Usually, input arguments must also be instantiated to some extent.
 Such details are documented for each input argument.

 Many built-in and library predicates take an +Options argument, which must be given as a proper list of terms specifying what the predicate should do, typically as the last argument.
-As a general rule for such option lists, if the same option occurs more than once, the last occurrence overrides previous ones.
+As a general rule for such option lists, if the same option occurs more than once, then the last occurrence overrides previous ones.